 Oren Morgan and Dr. Gina Poe (Photo courtesy of Oren Morgan)

-Morgan has his sights on medical school so he can help fellow veterans as a physician.
-Last fall, he helped establish UCLA’s Pre-Health Program for Military Connected Students to provide a community for student veterans and military-connected students who are pursuing careers to improve the health and lives of veterans and their families.
+Morgan has his sights on medical school to help fellow veterans as a physician.
+Last fall, he worked with fellow members of the Veterans Resource Center to establish UCLA’s Pre-Health Program for Military Connected Students, which provides a community for student veterans and military-connected students who are pursuing careers to improve the health and lives of veterans and their families.

 In June of this year, Oren Morgan received his bachelor’s degree in neuroscience, and graduated as one of the top students in his program.